peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

  * <i>ed</i>: An arbitrary-precision number containing the significand to shift.

  * <i>ed2</i>: An arbitrary-precision number indicating the number of digits to shift the first operand's significand.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the significand is shifted to the left by the given number of digits.
-If this parameter is negative, the significand is shifted to the right by the given number of digits.
+If this parameter is positive, the significand is shifted to the left by the specified number of digits.
+If this parameter is negative, the significand is shifted to the right by the specified number of digits.

  * <i>ec</i>: An arithmetic context to control the precision of arbitrary-precision numbers.
 Can be null.

 <b>Return Value:</b>

-An arbitrary-precision decimal number whose significand is shifted the given number of digits.
+An arbitrary-precision decimal number whose significand is shifted the specified number of digits.
 Signals an invalid operation and returns NaN (not-a-number) if  <i>ed2</i>
  is a signaling NaN or if  <i>ed2</i>
  is not an integer, is negative, has an exponent other than 0, or has an absolute value that exceeds the maximum precision specified in the context.